merkelmarrow/group6-oscilloscope/notes.md

 The suffix prevents Arduino from interpreting 1023.0 as a double precision floating point type which would significantly slow the calculation down.

 - The Arduino serial monitor only supports a serial baud rate up to 115200.

+- disp pin numbers:

+1. GND
+2. VCC
+3. D0
+4. D1
+5. RST
+6. DC
+7. CS

+1 $\mu F$ capacitor is needed between VCC and ground.

+- display.display() adds whatever is in the display buffer onto the screen (but doesn't delete the buffer.
+To clear the screen you have to call display.clearDisplay() (which clears the buffer) and then display.display() again to clear the screen.